 I then masked the image with masking tissue, as you can see I've used this mask before!

 I placed the palace stencil across the canvas and the top half of the girl image.
 I then applied black Soft Form paste through the stencil.
 I took some red Soft Form paste and spread it over the floral part of the Butterfly Dress stamp and the girl's hair, then left both the canvas and the stamp to dry overnight.
 When dry I peeled the red paste from the stamp and rubbed a little gilding wax over it to enhance the details.
 I also added gilding wax to the black paste on the canvas.

 I took a metal butterfly from my stash and added gilding wax.

 I stamped the Floral Edge along the bottom edge of the canvas in black Versafine and painted the flowers in red and gold metalic paints.

 I then removed the mask from the image and attached the paste hair and skirt to it.

 Using a gold metalic paint I painted a large golden sun in the top center of the canvas.
 I then stamped the Leafy Edges image in black along the top edge of the canvas and added gilding wax to the outer edges of the canvas.

 I took some cream card, stamped some words in black and embossed them with clear powder.
 I cut each word into a seperate label and edged them with gilding wax before attaching them to the canvas with 3D glue gel.
 I then attached the butterfly to complete the design.

 I was really pleased with this sample.
 I love the colours and textures of the mixed media, and the beautiful stamps speak for themselves.
 It was a lot of fun creating this piece, using lots of techniques and lots of messy crafting!

-Thank you very much for dropping in today, perhaps you'd be kind enough to leave me a comment.
-I hope that you have enjoyed this post and that you'll visit again soon :)
+Thank you for dropping in today, I hope you've enjoyed reading this post and that you'll visit again soon :)